The Legend of Zelda: Majora's Mask: Story

-Mistakenly believing that Link recovered the mask, the Happy Mask Salesman breaks Link's curse.
+Mistakenly believing that Link recovered the mask, the Happy Mask Salesman breaks Link's curse by playing the Song of Healing.
 He soon discovers that Link failed and flies into a rage.
 He explains that Skull Kid's mask is Majora's Mask, which contains a powerful evil that can bring about the end of the world.
 After he collects himself, the salesman dispatches Link to retrieve the mask once more.
 Link embarks on his quest by going to the four regions that Tael mentioned where he finds that they are afflicted by Majora's magic.
 In Woodfall, the swamp is poisoned and the Deku princess was kidnapped.
 Snowhead has been suffering an eternal winter, driving the Gorons to starvation.
 Great Bay's waters have been contaminated, turning its creatures into monsters.
 In Ikana Canyon, inhabitants are terrorized by a plague that brings the dead back to life.
+Along his journey he finds Epona and they reunite.
 Through his travels, Link learns that Skull Kid cursed the land as revenge for feeling abandoned by his Giant friends when they became Termina's guardians.
 Tatl and Tael befriended the lonely Skull Kid and accompanied him in the mischief that led to his theft of the mask, which has been corrupting him ever since.
 Under the mask's influence, Skull Kid forced the moon on a collision course with Termina.

 Across numerous time loops, Link liberates the Giants and summons them on the eve of the Carnival.
 They manage to halt the moon's descent but Majora's Mask comes alive and possesses the moon itself, abandoning Skull Kid.
 Link confronts Majora's Mask inside the moon and defeats it.
 Link, the fairies, and the Giants all make amends with Skull Kid, while the Happy Mask Salesman recovers the now powerless Majora's Mask.
-The Carnival of Time begins with celebrations based on Link's accomplishments.
+As Link departs Termina riding on Epona, the Carnival of Time begins with celebrations based on Link's accomplishments.
 In a nearby forest, Skull Kid draws himself with Link and his friends on a tree stump.